anodyne/nova/README.md

 * fixed bug where adding an int field would error out because it tried to put a default value in (#94)
 * fixed bug where in certain situations an error could be thrown pulling online users
 * updated site settings to change the way the date format setting works
+* updated the check for an external bio image to be a little safer

 Changes in 0.9.9
 ----------------